aparo/pyes/docs/guide/reference/api/search/facets/filter-facet.rst

 Filter Facet
 ============

 A facet filter allows to return a count of the hits matching the facet filter.
-The filter itself can be expressed using the :ref:`Query DSL <es-guide-reference-api-query-dsl>`.
+The filter itself can be expressed using the :ref:`Query DSL <es-guide-reference-query-dsl>`.
 For example:

 .. code-block:: js